Chenango Lake (Broome County)

 Rainbow trout, largemouth bass, yellow perch, and pumpkinseed sunfish.

 General Fishing Information

 Chenango Lake is stocked annually with approximately 10,500 year-old rainbow trout (8-9").
-Special fishing regulations exist for trout in Chenango Lake so please review the Special Regulations by County section of your Freshwater Fishing Guide.
+Special fishing regulations exist for trout in Chenango Lake so please review the Special Regulations by County (leaving DEC website to official Fishing Regulations Guide vendor website) section of your Freshwater Fishing Guide.